maxbarkouras/Syscall-Shellcode-Injector/README.md

 # Syscall-Shellcode-Injector

 Proof of concept Windows shellcode injector to bypass AV and EDR by indirectly calling syscalls.
 Attempts to appear as a clock-like application creating and interacting with kernel timer syscall stubs, while writing and executing your shellcode.
-Currently uses hardcoded syscalls for Windows 11 23H2 ONLY, plan on implementing syswhispers for compatibility in the future.
+Currently uses assmebly partially created with Syswhispers; due to the age of the project I had to add the last batch of Windows installations myself to make it compatible with all modern Windows versions -- Starting from Windows 10 1507 to the most recent Windows 11 23H2.

 ## Features

 - Decrypts XOR shellcodes and injects into running process with passed PID
-- Finds timer interaction call locations through NtDLL and makes syscalls through them (NtCreateTimer, NtOpenTimer, NtSetTimer, NtQueryTimer, NtCancelTimer)
+- Use of Windows kernel timer call locations to syscalls through them (NtCreateTimer, NtOpenTimer, NtSetTimer, NtQueryTimer, NtCancelTimer)
 - Built with Windows API and standard C++ libraries

 ## Getting Started